Nolan Jones Preview, Player Props: Rockies vs. Diamondbacks

-On Monday, Nolan Jones (hitting .333 in his past 10 games) and the Colorado Rockies face the Arizona Diamondbacks, whose starting pitcher will be Merrill Kelly.
-First pitch is at 4:10 PM ET.
+Nolan Jones -- 1-for-4 in his last game -- will be in action for the Colorado Rockies against the Arizona Diamondbacks, with Brandon Pfaadt on the hill, on September 5 at 9:40 PM ET.

-He had a one-hit performance in his previous game (1-for-4) against the Blue Jays.
+In his most recent game he had a one-hit performance (1-for-4) against the Diamondbacks.

 Nolan Jones Game Info & Props vs. the Diamondbacks